 The set of puzzles named "The Unknown" were originally available as "Free Puzzles".
 They also included some additional hints on the response page.
 The Unknown is the best place to start for anyone trying this style of puzzle for the first time.
 Some puzzles had an additional "clues" link.
-At present those clues have not been included here.
+At present those clues have not been included in the Monument.
 Every page in The Unknown had two buttons linked to popups providing additional explanation of how to approach these puzzles:

 By exploring The Mystery of The Stone, you will become a pretty savvy web searcher.
 Each puzzle contains clues, some in words and some in pictures, which will point you to the answers.
 After you have found a clue, take the information and go to your favorite search engine, such as Lycos.